Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 assumptions around options premiums via models like black-scholes make them inflexible and subject to adverse-selection.
 There are some recent protocols which emulate options via single tick Uniswap V3 LPs.
-These are restricted by the lack deployment of Uniswap V3 across evm chains, the gas inefficiency of the Uniswap V3 LP NFT, and the nature of perpetual options, as opposed to ones with fixed exercise and expiry timestamps.
+These are restricted by the lack of Uniswap V3 deployment across evm chains, gas inefficiency of Uniswap V3 LP NFTs, and the nature of perpetual options (as opposed to ones with fixed exercise and expiry timestamps).
 Present on chain protocols are fundamentally limited by these design choices.

 This litepaper introduces the Valorem Options V1 protocol.
 Valorem